djplaner/blog/docs/the-life-and-death-of-webfuse-principles-for-learning-and-leading-into-the-future/index.md

 ---
-title: "The life and death of Webfuse: principles for learning and leading into the future"
 date: 2012-08-30 13:41:21+10:00
+title: '"The life and death of Webfuse: principles for learning and leading into the future"'
 type: page
 template: blog-post.html
 comments: